adaltas/node-nikita-docs/src/md/usages/status.md

 ## Sync versus Async handlers

 Asynchronous handlers receive a callback.
-On complete, the callback may be call with an error argument followed by the status as its second argument.
+Once completed, the callback may be called with an error argument followed by an object containing the status property as its second argument or a Boolean value for its shorter version.

 ```javascript
 require('nikita')